+Second, he says, "just as through the disobedience of the one man, the many were made sinners (cf., 'in Adam all die') so also through the obedience of the one man the many will be made cont. pg.
+2 righteous" (cf., 'in Christ all will be made alive') (v.
+19).
 The contrasting legacies of Adam and Christ turn on the meaning of the word "made."
 It likely means that in Adam people "stand constituted sinners," that is, they are placed into that category, which suggests that they sin because they are sinners and not vice versa.
 In the words of one commentator, "Not only did death rule over them, not only did they come under the sentence of condemnation, but sinnership itself became theirs by reason of the sin of Adam" (John Murray, The Epistle to the Romans, NICNT, 204).
 It also means that in Christ people "stand constituted righteous," which does not mean they are morally upright but acquitted, cleared of all charges.
 "Righteous" in this context is a legal or forensic rather than a moral term.

-A comparison of identity in Adam versus identity in Christ reveals a stark contrast.
+A comparison of union in Adam versus union in Christ reveals a stark contrast.
 Our solidarity with Adam prior to salvation entailed our condemnation and us being made sinners.
 Our solidarity with Christ following salvation entails our justification and being made righteous.